Issue 41, Autumn 2014

 Ally Gibson

 Ally Gibson, our popular manageress at the Loch Awe Hotel is shown here with husband James shortly after their wedding at the Falls of Lora in the Spring.
-The ceremony was followed by a reception at the Loch Awe Village Hall and they honeymooned aboard a cruise liner in the Mediterranean.
+The ceremony was followed by an evening wedding reception at the Loch Awe Village Hall and they honeymooned aboard a cruise liner in the Mediterranean.

 Ally first started work in the bar of the Loch Awe Hotel in 2007 where her talents were quickly spotted and she was given the opportunity of working in other hotel departments in order to develop her management potential.
 After a successful period as a relief manager at the Loch Long Hotel she was appointed to her present position back at Loch Awe.